Use of Cryptography in Malware Obfuscation: Formal Model and Implications

 Clearly, we have $0 = \beta^{\mathcal{O}}_{D_2} \leq \beta_{D_2}$.
 However, we also have $1 = \alpha^{\mathcal{O}}_{D_2} > \alpha_{D_2}$, since $D$ is non-trivial and before obfuscation, none of the programs import a cryptographic library.
 Thus, this obfuscator evades detection against $D_2$ under our definition (as it should).
 Another detector in this line of detectors is the one that flags any use of obfuscation as an indicator that the program may be malicious.
 This may very well be the case in the real-world: obfuscation may be more prevalent in malware than benign programs.
 However, since we are interested in the strength of the obfuscation technique, and the capabilities of any detector against an obfuscation technique, we have modelled our definition as a challenge to the detector to distinguish the same technique applied to a malware versus benign program.
 Furthermore, benign programs also use obfuscation techniques for a variety of reasons such as protection of intellectual property~\cite{hidden-str-obfs, nate-mesh}.
-Definition~\ref{def:mal-obf-all} is formed after the definition of the ideal distinguisher in~\cite{cover-elements}.

 \descr{Utility and Functional Equivalence.} From a malware author's point of view, the above definition does not say anything about the utility of the obfuscated malware $M'$.
 For instance, the obsfuscator could simply remove all ``malicious functionality'' in $M$, and therefore (rightfully) achieve a higher error rate $\beta^{\mathcal{O}}_D$, saying nothing about the detection capabilities of $D$.
 On the one extreme, we may have functional equivalence.
 That is, $M(x) = M'(x)$ for all inputs $x$.
-However, this requirement means that there is no obfuscator which can evade detection from a malware detector which predominantly bases its decision on blackbox input-output behaviour (e.g., dynamic analysis).
+However, this requirement means that there is no obfuscator which can evade detection from a malware detector which solely bases its decision on blackbox input-output behaviour (e.g., dynamic analysis), provided that functional inequivalence of programs in $S$ can be checked in polynomial time.
+That is, given a polynomial number of inputs, one can check whether two programs in $S$ are functionally equivalent or not.
+In case of a pair of functionally inequivalent programs, one obtains at least one input-output pair in polynomial time in which their output differs.
 We prove this in the following.